evittaka/MLOps_catsvsdogs/reports/README.md

 >
 > Answer:

 We implemented three pytest API unit tests to validate the deployed model's functionality, covering scenarios like submitting a valid image, an invalid file, and no file.
 These tests ensured the /predict endpoint handled edge cases effectively.
-All tests passed, verifying correct HTTP status codes and response content, showcasing the API's reliability and robustness.
+All tests passed, verifying correct HTTP status codes and response content.

-Below are the results of the load testing we performed on our API deployed on Google Cloud Run:
+Results of the load testing of API:

 | **Metric**             | **Value**                |
 |-------------------------|--------------------------|